Stone

 “The healers have been trying to help him all night, and they’ve done nothing.”

-“He’s sent everyone out of the room, and wants to die alone.”
+“He’s sent everyone out of the room, so he can die alone.”

 “There’s a package at the guild office for you, to be given to you after his death.”